TimCannady/FavoriteThings_v2/README.md

 ## Purpose & Goals
 general:
-* port sinatra to rails
+* port an app from Sinatra to Rails

-* incorporate react (using react-rails)
+* incorporate React (using react-rails for the first time)

-* incorporate front-end routing (using react-router-rails or a home-built router)
+* incorporate front-end routing / SPA (using react-router-rails for the first time)

 stretch:

 * use ES6

 ## Models
 * User